 It's simple to use!
-Just place the patch above your pain - "Between the Pain and the Brain" - and your pain will begin to fade away in minutes.
-All in a thin, reusable, wearable patch.
+Just place the device above your pain - "Between the Pain and the Brain" - and your pain will begin to fade away in minutes.
+All in a thin, reusable, wearable device.
 No batteries, no wires, no smelly oils, no drugs and it's fast acting!!

 The device is constructed with our patented Neurocuple(tm) layer sealed between two waterproof layers.
 Once placed in the correct location the Neurocuple(tm) layer is activated directly by the energy from the users own body, after a few minutes a hot, cold or tingling sensation is felt by the user as the pain fades.